-Polish requirements concerning the equipment of aircraft of ELTs follow provisions, recommendations and standards laid down by ICAO Convention (Annex 6, Vol. I, II, III), JAA (JAR OPS 3.820) and European Regulations (Commission Regulation (EC) No. 859/2008).
+Polish requirements concerning the equipment of aircraft of ELTs follow provisions of Commission Regulation (UE) No 965/2012 and national regulations issued on a base of recommendations and standards laid down by ICAO (Annex 6, Vol. II, III).

 POL.1.4 PLBs